Quantum state: Mixed states

 A pure quantum state is a state which can be described by a single ket vector, as described above.
-A mixed quantum state is a statistical ensemble of pure states (see quantum statistical mechanics).
+A mixed quantum state is a statistical ensemble of pure states (see Quantum statistical mechanics).

 Mixed states arise in quantum mechanics in two different situations: first, when the preparation of the system is not fully known, and thus one must deal with a statistical ensemble of possible preparations; and second, when one wants to describe a physical system which is entangled with another, as its state cannot be described by a pure state.
 In the first case, there could theoretically be another person who knows the full history of the system, and therefore describe the same system as a pure state; in this case, the density matrix is simply used to represent the limited knowledge of a quantum state.
 In the second case, however, the existence of quantum entanglement theoretically prevents the existence of complete knowledge about the subsystem, and it's impossible for any person to describe the subsystem of an entangled pair as a pure state.

 Mixed states inevitably arise from pure states when, for a composite quantum system $H_1 \otimes H_2$ with an entangled state on it, the part $H_2$ is inaccessible to the observer.
 The state of the part $H_1$ is expressed then as the partial trace over $H_2$.

 A mixed state cannot be described with a single ket vector.
 Instead, it is described by its associated density matrix (or density operator), usually denoted ρ.
-Note that density matrices can describe both mixed and pure states, treating them on the same footing.
+Density matrices can describe both mixed and pure states, treating them on the same footing.
 Moreover, a mixed quantum state on a given quantum system described by a Hilbert space $H$ can be always represented as the partial trace of a pure quantum state (called a purification) on a larger bipartite system $H \otimes K$ for a sufficiently large Hilbert space $K$.